hsghori/CS-Notes/computer_networks_notes.md

 TCP and UDP are the most common transport protocols.
 UDP is a minimalist transport protocol - it only provides mux/demux.
 TCP, on the other hand, provides reliable, in-order, byte stream abstraction with congestion control.
 TCP and UDP use ports to handle mux and demux.
 A port is a 16 bit integer that distinguishes applications.
 Transport layer packets carries the source and destination port in its header which is used to route the packet to the correct application.
 The operating system stores a mapping between sockets (an OS I/O abstraction that treats network communication like writing to a file) and ports.

 UDP is a lightweight communication between application.
-It avoids a lot of the overhead adn delays of maintaining order and reliability (essentially by not enforcing either order or reliability).
-UDP basically contains the destination IP address and port and may have optional error checking on the packet contens.
+It avoids a lot of the overhead and delays of maintaining order and reliability (essentially by not enforcing either order or reliability).
+UDP basically contains the destination IP address and port and may have optional error checking on the packet contents.
 UDP packets may also contain the source port which is helpful for responses.

 As mentioned above, the best-effort model of IP can have a lot of downsides.
 Packets can be lost, corrupted, delayed, reordered, destroyed, or duplicated.
 The Transport layers exist to provide reliable transport which overcomes the issues in the best-effort model.

 - Checksums (detect bit errors)
 	- A checksum is a small piece of data which is used to validate data integrity (but not authenticity).
 A checksum function (like a hash)